What You Need to Know to Teach English in South America

 - The Schedules: Most language centers do the organization for you in terms of allotting you students and the times to teach them.
 But as mentioned earlier, things can get busy.
 Subsequently, lessons get cancelled.
 Teachers have to monitor their email inboxes for messages or their cell phones for texts alerting them to cancellations.
 Students are sometimes pulled away from class due to important professional or personal situations.
 A teacher has to be prepared for such events and make relevant notes on students’ time sheets.

-With this in mind, most students and employers understand that tardiness will happen on the part of a teacher at least once, particularly on days where there is foul weather.
+With this in mind, most students and employers understand that tardiness will happen on the part of a teacher at least once, particularly on days where there is bad weather.
 It is worthwhile to invest in at least a laptop or at best a cell phone in order to text both employers and students to know that you are going to be late.
 Such courtesy is respected and will help you later when payday comes.

 - The Cancellations: With regard to the last two points, the teacher has to be aware of cancellations, which are part and parcel of life for both students and teachers.
 What is most important is that teachers make note of such events.
 A language institute should have a department to register students’ cancellations of classes so teachers are not penalized with regard to their pay.
 A message to the teacher should be sent to inform them of the cancellation as soon as it is announced.
 In any event, keeping a record of this on attendance record sheets is absolutely necessary.